 I quite literally had a ball on Saturday night.
 What a way to end my 12 Months of Disney Dinners series!
-I spent all of 2018 hosting Disney themed dinner parties for adults (see them all under the Disney Dinners tab here on my website) and could not believe how much you guys loved them.
+I spent a whole year hosting Disney themed dinner parties for adults (see them all under the Disney Dinners tab here on my website) and could not believe how much you guys loved them.
 My Disney Dinners have had well over 500,000 views!
 To celebrate, I decided to host a special encore event: welcome to my Cinderella Ball.

 I transformed my house for this event, which had about fifty guests.
 I moved furniture out of my living room to make a dance floor, I bobbidi bobbidi boo’d myself epic ballroom lighting, and I cooked so much food that I had to put the leaf in my table for the first time in years.

 The fun thing about choosing Cinderella for this theme is that it’s the only Disney movie that includes a ball.
 If you haven’t seen it, the premise of the movie is that Cinderella wants to go to the kingdom’s ball but her evil stepmother and stepsisters get in her way.
 With the help of some mice, birds, and her fairy godmother, Cinderella is able to have the night of her life and is living proof that a new pair of shoes can change your live.

 Photos courtesy of Katie-Rose Watson, Mary Anita Batchellor Photography, and my guests.
 Special thanks to Jacob Hemsath for teaching me how to edit.

 The Rose Table is in no way affiliated with The Walt Disney Company.

 “Why it’s like a dream!
 A wonderful dream come true!”

 Watch the live video for a full party walkthrough: